-Those found to be breaching data protection legislation face consequences of naming and shaming in the form of publicly published undertakings, the potential to receive punishing monetary fines or criminal prosecutions.
-With the arrival of POPI, data protection, sovereignty and security is more important than ever, with harsher penalties, more rigidly enforced, placing further demands on IT departments.
+For those found to be breaching the Data Protection Act, the ICO has a range of powers from naming and shaming in the form of publicly published undertakings, the ability to issue monetary fines up to £500,000 per incident or to even pursue criminal prosecutions.
+With the arrival of GDPR, data protection, sovereignty and security is more important than ever, with harsher penalties, up to 4% of your company’s global revenue, more rigidly enforced, placing further demands on IT departments.
 Some organisations are now having to employ data officers just to keep up with changes in legislation.
 How confident are you, if asked, that you would be able to locate all the data you hold on a customer or an employee?

-The POPI Act, is a piece of legislation introduced in February 2017 with the commencement date not yet determined.
-In compliance with POPI, organisations will have to ensure measures have been taken to minimise risk and the chance of data breach.
-These processes and policies will also ensure organisations are accountable and can be governed; part of the guidelines on POPI reads, organisations must “implement appropriate technical and organisational measures that ensure and demonstrate compliance”.
+The GDPR Act, is a piece of legislation that will fully take effect by 2018.
+GDPR will strengthen the Data Protection Act (DPA).
+One of the initial differences between GDPR and DPD is that GDPR is a regulation, not a directive; as a regulation, no additional enabling legislation will have to be passed by governments of member states.
+In compliance with GDPR, organisations must ensure measures have been taken to minimise risk and the chance of data breach.
+These processes and policies will also ensure organisations are accountable and can be governed; part of the guidelines on GDPR reads, organisations must “implement appropriate technical and organisational measures that ensure and demonstrate compliance”.

 Understand what data you hold, and where it resides